 In China, acupuncture is used as an anesthetic during surgery and is believed to have the power to cure diseases and relieve symptoms of illness.
 The theories and teachings of traditional Chinese medicine explain that acupoints lie along invisible meridians.
 There are said to be 12 major meridians in the human body.
 These are thought to be channels for the flow of vital energy or life force called qi (also spelled ch'i or ki, and pronounced "chee" or "kee") that is present in all living things.
 Meridians also represent an internal system of communication between specific organs or networks of organs.
 According to traditional Chinese medicine theory, illness may occur when the energy flow along one or more meridians is blocked or out of balance.
 The goal of acupuncture is to restore health and balance to the energy flow.
 Supporters claim that acupuncture can be used to treat physical illness, addiction, and mental illness.

 Some practitioners in the West reject the traditional philosophies of Chinese medicine, believing that any relief given by acupuncture or acupressure is caused by other factors, such as the stimulation of endorphin production in the body.
 (Endorphins are natural substances made by the body which help relieve pain.)
-See the separate document Acupressure, Shiatsu, and Other Asian Bodywork for more information on these practices.

 What does it involve?